top of page

 The Hidden Crisis: Microplastics Infiltrating Our Farmlands

 Beneath the surface of our fertile farmlands lies an invisible menace: microplastics.
-These tiny plastic particles, smaller than 5mm, are increasingly found in agricultural soils, posing unprecedented risks to crop productivity and food safety.
-As global plastic production surges, their infiltration into ecosystems threatens to destabilize food systems worldwide.
+Agricultural soils increasingly contain these tiny plastic particles, smaller than 5 mm, posing unprecedented risks to crop productivity and food safety.
+As global plastic production surges, the infiltration of ecosystems threatens to destabilise food systems worldwide.

 Microscopic plastic particles entangled in plant roots within fertile soil, highlighting agricultural contamination.